morijx/Raspi_cardiac_wave/README.md

 ## Configuration

 The code for the Raspberry Pi was tested on a Pi4 and Pi5.
 Other than that the code was run on a MacBook Pro M1.

+### Folder Structure
+In the Main_GUI_Pi folder all files for the Raspberry Pi are stored.
+The Analysis_GUI is also usable on the PC since it does not contain the Video and PPG recording part but only the analysis.
+In the Video Success folder the code for feature extraction from the video is presented.
+Also the code used to build the Random Forest classifier.

+Additional information can be found in the folders.

 ## Structure
 ```bash